jvh985/Bookstack-Docker-on-Mac/README.md

 Inside you will see a line containing credsStore.
 Just change it to credStore and save.
 Everything will work fine afterwards.

+Credit to this fix goes to Deepak Bhavsar on: <Stackoverflow>[https://stackoverflow.com/questions/65896681/exec-docker-credential-desktop-exe-executable-file-not-found-in-path]

 To see what containers you have running just use:

 > docker ps